 On July 11, 2007, the Company was listed on the PSE and became the first petroleum company to be publicly-listed after the enactment of Republic Act No. 8479 (the "Oil Deregulation Law").
 The Oil Deregulation Law encourages petroleum companies to be listed in the PSE.
-The Company has a market capitalization of ₱17.18 billion as of June 30, 2018, based on Phoenix's common share closing price of ₱12.00 as of June 30, 2018, the last trading day of the said month.
+The Company has a market capitalization of ₱15.10 billion based on Phoenix's common share closing price of ₱10.72 as of September 28, 2018, the last trading day of the said month.

-The Company's operations are divided between trading, and terminalling and hauling services.
+The Company's operations are divided between trading and terminalling and hauling services.
 Under trading, the Company offers its refined petroleum products and lubricants to retailers and industrial customers.
-The Company sells its products through its network of retail service stations and has established 545 stations as of June 30, 2018.
-The retail service stations are classified as Company Owned, Dealer Operated ("CODO"), which account for 52% of the stations, and Dealer Owned, Dealer Operated ("DODO"), which account for 48% of the stations.
-Its main areas of retail operations are in Luzon and Mindanao which accounts for 47% and 40%, respectively, of the stations established as of June 30, 2018, while its Visayas operations account for 13% of the network.
+The Company sells its products through its network of retail service stations and has established five hundred fifty-eight (558) stations as of September 30, 2018.
+The retail service stations are classified as Company Owned, Dealer Operated ("CODO"), which account for 54% of the stations, and Dealer Owned, Dealer Operated ("DODO"), which account for 46% of the stations.
+Its main areas of retail operations are in Luzon and Mindanao which accounts for 47% and 39%, respectively, of the stations established as of September 30, 2018, while its Visayas operations account for 14% of the network.

-The Company's terminalling and hauling services involve leasing of storage space in its terminal depot, hauling and into-plane services (hauling of Jet A1 fuel to airports and refueling of aircraft) in seventeen (17) airports, including Davao, Cagayan de Oro, General Santos City, Cotabato City, Ozamis City, Pagadian City, Zamboanga City, Dumaguete, Bacolod, Kalibo, Iloilo, Caticlan, Tacloban, Cebu Mactan, Roxas City and San Jose, Mindoro.
-Since 2005, the Company has been providing all of Cebu Air, Inc.'s
+The Company's terminalling and hauling services involve leasing of storage space in its terminal depot, hauling and into-plane services (hauling of Jet A1 fuel to airports and refueling of aircraft) in eighteen (18) airports, including Davao, Cagayan de Oro, General Santos City, Cotabato City, Ozamis City, Pagadian City, Zamboanga City, Dumaguete, Bacolod, Kalibo, Iloilo, Caticlan, Tacloban, Cebu Mactan,

-1in terms of the total market demand of petroleum products based on industry data from the DOE.
+3in terms of the total market demand of petroleum products based on industry data from the DOE.
 See the section entitled "Industry and Competitive Overview" of this Prospectus for a more detailed discussion.

-("Cebu Pacific") terminal, hauling and into-plane requirements for its Mindanao operations.
-Phoenix currently provides services to Cebu Pacific in a total of 17 domestic airports consisting of one in Luzon, eight in Visayas, and eight in Mindanao.
+Roxas City, San Jose, Mindoro and the Ninoy Aquino International Airport.
+Since 2005, the Company has been providing all of Cebu Air, Inc.'s ("Cebu Pacific") terminal, hauling and into-plane requirements for its Mindanao operations.
+Phoenix currently provides services to Cebu Pacific in a total of eighteen (18) domestic airports consisting of two (2) in Luzon, eight (8) in Visayas, and eight (8) in Mindanao.